|Funding Program:||Northern Australia Beef Roads Program

 The Clermont Alpha Road is a strategic regional road for transporting cattle in northern Queensland, linking the towns of Clermont and Alpha.

-This package consists of approximately 5 kilometres of sealing works on the Alpha Road to improve productivity, resilience and safety.
-In conjunction with Clermont - Alpha Road packages two and three, a total of approximately 16.9 kilometres of the Alpha Road will be upgraded to a two-lane sealed standard.
+This package consists of approximately 5km of sealing works on the Clermont-Alpha Road to improve productivity, resilience and safety.
+In conjunction with Clermont - Alpha Road packages two and three, a total of approximately 17km of the Clermont-Alpha Road will be upgraded to a two-lane sealed standard.

 The project will deliver the following improvements to the cattle supply chain: